ashinsabu/ashinsabu/README.md

 # 👋 Hey there
 <div align="justify">
 My name is Ashin Sabu and I'm a Full Stack Javascript Developer who loves to work with JavaScript technologies and is enthusiastic about web development, mobile development using flutter, competitive programming and ML/DL.

-Right now my mind is focused on learning everything related to Web Development and Machine Learning.
-I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
+Right now my mind is focused on learning everything related to Web Development, Distributed & Scaled Systems and Machine Learning.
 </div>

 # 🔧 Technologies & Tools